magnusindregard/innovation-days-web/README.md

 # [ Insert your idea here ]
 ## The TeliaSonera Innovation Days 2016

+*OBS: Det her er et utkast.
+Vi har fokusert på innhold, ikke på utseende.*

 **SHARE | CREATE | INNOVATE**

 Transforming to a Next Generation TelCo takes great ideas.
 Your ideas!
 Innovation Days will be an event where people from across the organization meet to unleash creativity, test and prototype ideas - and have fun!

+Follow this web, read your e-mail, or follow our Slack channel to stay updated.
+There is a lot going on!

 ## What